nd1012/wan24-I8NTool/README.md

 The steps to i8n your app are:

-1. use i8n methods in your code when you want to translate a term
+1. use l10n methods in your code when you want to translate a term
 1. extract keywords (terms) from your source code into a PO file using an extractor
 1. translate the terms using an editor tool and create a MO file
 1. load the MO file using your apps gettext-supporting library

-`wan24-I8NTool` is a CLI tool which you can use as extractor to automatize things a bit more.
+`wan24-I8NTool` is a CLI tool which you can use as extractor to automatize things a bit more, and you're also free to use other translation file formats.

 If you'd like to use the i8n file format from `wan24-I8NTool` in your .NET app, the last step is replaced by:

 - convert the PO/MO file to an i8n file using `wan24-I8NTool`
 - load the i8n file using your .NET app using the `wan24-I8N` library